Jesu, the Very Thought

 published by: Ricordi

-A performance of this work was issued in 1998 by the Schola Cantorum of Oxford under the direction of Mark Shepherd, on Guild GMCD 7139, This Worldes Joie.
+A performance was issued in 1998 by the Schola Cantorum of Oxford under the direction of Mark Shepherd, on the Guild label: GMCD 7139, This Worldes Joie.
 The disc includes works by Bax, Britten, Walton, Howells, Giles Swayne, Philip Moore, Bernard Rose and Mark Blatchly.

 Jesu, the very thought of thee, written for the marriage of friends of the composer in 1990, is a densely-layered eight-part motet which seeks to harness something of the sensibility and organic technique of sixteenth century polyphony to a much wider range of harmony and tonality than that period allowed: aims, in fact, to discover the maximum potential of that fault line between the ‘vertical’ (harmonic) and the ‘horizontal’ (linear, melodic) which exercised Palestrina and others.
 The music moves unhurriedly to a passionate climax before subsiding to a hushed conclusion.